 Hepatitis C is a virus that affects the liver.
-It is the leading cause of liver failure and end stage liver disease and is a major cause of liver transplants in the United States.
+It is the leading cause of liver failure, end stage liver disease and is a major cause of liver transplants in the United States.

 When first infected, a person can develop an “acute” infection, which can range in severity from a very mild illness with few or no symptoms to a serious condition requiring hospitalization… Read more